Gibson is one of Hamilton’s greatest under-rated, under-valued neighbourhoods.

 Cannon Street offers one of Hamilton’s best church communities in the Wentworth Street Baptist Church – you want to enjoy the gospel, it’s the best place in Hamilton.

 At Sanford, one of the larger Tim Horton’s in the city, offers plenty of room to sit and enjoy a conversation.
 At one time, it was a major bakery for local Horton’s and nothing could top going in at 6 am for really fresh donuts.

 At Sanford and Wilson, there’s De Rosa Bakery – a great lunch spot.

 A Boys and Girls Club

 Across the street, the Sanford Boys and Girls Club.
-Part of the Kiwanis Homes complex, it’s offers a full range of recreational activities for children and youth.
-It’s tucked away, but not a secret in the neighbourhood.
+Part of the Kiwanis Homes complex, it offers a full range of recreational activities for children and youth.
+It’s tucked away but not a secret in the neighbourhood.

 High school offering a range of programs

 At Wilson and Wentworth stands Cathedral High School, one of the best in the city.
-A large school, it offers a range of programs from hands-on to advance calculus.
-It’s large football field is one of the biggest patches of green space in the urban lower city.
+A large school, it offers a range of programs from the hands-on to advanced calculus.
+Its large football field is one of the biggest patches of green space in the urban lower city.
 It even has a wind turbine.

 Different perspective from another Gibson-raised journalist

 Gibson-raised journalism professor Paul Benedetti laments the hard times the neighbourhood has come across in this 2009 column.
 I think he’s a little too gloomy, but his perspective is shaped by the eastern half of Gibson and mine the western half.
 It probably doesn’t surprise readers of this blog that the dividing line of our “worlds” is a one-way truck route and overhead hydro transmission towers.